1. BMC scholars are unaware of important sources Joseph drew upon; and

 This is not an irrational point, but here's a key to understanding the passages that BMC ignores.

 As near as I can determine, the first Christian writer to claim that Christ sweat actual blood from every pore was James Hervey, published in 1764 and subsequent editions.

 Here, Hervey has Christ suffering and bleeding in Gethsemane (the prelude to his last suffering).

 Why is Hervey important?
 Because his books were on sale in Palmyra in 1819, and Joseph donated a Hervey book to the Nauvoo Library in 1844.
 Hervey was a significant influence on Joseph's vocabulary, as I'm showing in an upcoming book.

 Notice too that Hervey wrote about Christ's pangs as exquisite.
 Compare that to D&C 19:15.

 Doctrine and Covenants 19:15 Therefore I command you to repent—repent, lest I smite you by the rod of my mouth, and by my wrath, and by my anger, and your sufferings be sore—how sore you know not, how exquisite you know not, yea, how hard to bear you know not.

 Anti-Mormon Christians criticize these passages, claiming that the atonement did not occur in Gethsamane.

-This is the type of argument that comes across as argumentative purely for the sake of argument, but when they make such arguments, they are ignoring their own tradition, such as James Hervey's work.
+This is the type of argument that comes across as argumentative purely for the sake of argument, but when they make such arguments, Christian critics are ignoring their own tradition, such as James Hervey's work.